Last Update: 11/6/21

 Many victims of injuries caused by another person’s negligence are not suffering pain from damage to their body for the very first time.
 Countless people who are injured in a car accident or in a slip and fall have a condition or injury to their body that they are already confronting.
 A bad back, for example.

-In insurance industry terminology, these people are claimants or plaintiffs with a “pre-existing condition” and insurance companies often times argue that the losses or damages claimed in a new incident are merely “aggravations” of prior conditions — and if an adjuster or defense lawyer can find a way, they will assert that no money, or very little money, should be paid on a new claim.
+In insurance industry terminology, these people are claimants or plaintiffs with a “pre-existing injury” or “pre-existing condition” and insurance companies often times argue that the losses or damages claimed in a new incident are merely “aggravations” of prior conditions — and if an adjuster or defense lawyer can find a way, they will assert that no money, or very little money, should be paid on a new claim.

-How Important Are Medical Records In A Pre-Existing Condition Case?
+How Important Are Medical Records In A Pre-Existing Injury Case?

 At some point, either during settlement negotiations with an insurance adjuster or later as part of a personal injury lawsuit, a defense lawyer will request documents in discovery to gain access to an injured person’s medical records related to the new accident as well as for their past injuries.